cysouw/diathesis/text/c08_infinitive.md

 ### ACI *accusativus cum infinitivo*

 Given the immense influence of Latin grammar on grammatical theory, it is no surprise that the classical Latin *accusativus cum infinitivo* (ACI) construction is often used to desribe a similary phenomenon in German [@next].
 In such constructions, the subject of the verb in the infinitive (viz. the logical subject of *putzen* and *kaufen*) ends up as an accusative.
-This construction is very widespread in Latin, but in German only applicable to the few light-verb-plus-infinitive construction that add a new subject, viz causative verbs like *schicken* 'to send' [@next a] and perception verbs like *sehen* 'to see' [@next b].
+This construction is very widespread in Latin, but in German only applicable to the few light-verb-plus‑Infinitive construction that add a new subject, viz causative verbs like *schicken* 'to send' [@next a] and perception verbs like *sehen* 'to see' [@next b].
 Speyer [@speyer2018a] discusses the history of these constructions in German, argueing that they are original Germanic (and possibly even proto-Indo-European).
 Although the surface structure in German are clearly monoclausal, underlyingly there might be a different structures for verbs like *sehen* with a biclausal *dass* alternative [see @harbert1977 for a discussion].

 ::: ex
 - Er kauft Brot. \